autarch/blog.urth.org/content/posts/2019-03-03-golang-versus-github.md

 ## Comments

 **Greg, on 2019-03-03 17:51, said:**
-Go modules provides a replace directive that solves this, <a href="https://github.com/golang/go/wiki/Modules#when-should-i-use-the-replace-directive" rel="nofollow ugc">https://github.com/golang/go/wiki/Modules#when-should-i-use-the-replace-directive</a>.
+Go modules provides a replace directive that solves this, <https://github.com/golang/go/wiki/Modules#when-should-i-use-the-replace-directive>.

 **Greg, on 2019-03-03 17:53, said:**
 Actually, dep also provides this functionality with a "source" option.